industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_Device_Northbound.md

   ![EnergyManager11](graphics/EnergyManager11.png)

-27. click "New KPI instance"
+27. Click "New KPI instance"

-28. mark "on basis of a KPI type" and select the KPI type
+28. Mark "on basis of a KPI type" and select the KPI type

-29. add the associated variable to the operands
+29. Add the associated variable to the operands

   ![EnergyManager14](graphics/EnergyManager14.png)

   ![EnergyManager15](graphics/EnergyManager15.png)

-30. add the limits of the gauge
+30. Add the limits of the gauge

   ![EnergyManager16](graphics/EnergyManager16.png)